Mobile apps

 Apps with CSV export

-The general workflow here is that every so often you manually initiate a CSV export from the app.
-Typically the app starts up a temporary HTTP server and you can fetch the data to your main machine with curl.
-Then, with suitable CSV rules, either run hledger reports directly from the CSV file, or convert it/import the new transactions into a more permanent journal file.
-A script or Makefile to automate this can be helpful.
+The usual workflow is that every so often you manually initiate a CSV export from the app.
+Often the app starts up a temporary HTTP server, and you can fetch the data to your computer with curl.
+Then you can use hledger's usual CSV-reading or importing features.

 https://github.com/codinguser/gnucash-android